Rosa (cow)

 Rosa (26 May 2001 – 14 July 2020) was a Spanish-born Landes cow known for her participation in the French game show Intervilles.
 She became a popular part of the programme due to her intelligence and aggressiveness.
-She died in 2020 after suffering from a gastric illness.
+She died in 2020 of a gastric illness.

 Early life

 Rosa was born in Badajoz, Extremadura, Spain.
-She was born distinctive from the other black cows by having a black face and white body.
-A year after her birth, she joined the breeding herd of the Labat family in France where she grew up after being spotted by Jean-Pierre Labat whilst on a visit for breeding cattle.
-The Labat family historically provided cows for use in Intervilles.
-She was given a trial in Germany for Intervilles.
-Despite initially appearing shy in the trial, the programme's producer Yves Launoy selected Rosa for the televised programme due to her unique skin colours despite Jean-Pierre Labat arguing that there were better cows.
+She was born with a black face and white body, a distinctive coloring compared to the black cows around her.
+When Rosa was one year old, she was spotted by Jean-Pierre Labat, who was on a visit for breeding cattle.
+She joined the breeding herd in France owned by the Labat family, who had previously provided cows for use in Intervilles.
+Rosa was given a trial in Germany for Intervilles.
+Though she initially appeared shy and Jean-Pierre Labat believed there were better cows, the programme's producer Yves Launoy selected Rosa for the televised programme due to her unique colours.

 Intervilles

-Rosa made her debut on Intervilles in 2004.
-During her time in the games, she was recognised for her aggression towards contestants but also her intelligence in needing to knock down sets and prevent contestants from scoring.
+Rosa made her debut on Intervilles in 2004, and she was recognised for both her aggression towards contestants and her intelligence in knocking down sets to prevent contestants from scoring.
 Despite her aggressiveness, she would not attack contestants when they were on the ground.
-When it came to a game around pushing contestants into a pool, she would approach them slowly without aggression running her horns against the legs of contestants to see if they would dive or not.
+During a game that involved pushing contestants into a pool, Rosa approached people slowly without aggression running her horns against the legs of contestants to see if they would dive or not.
 Due to her popularity, she was given her own game called "Rosa Strike" based upon bowling.
-She only missed one season of Intervilles when she gave birth to a calf.
-Due to her popularity, she was featured in the Intervilles video game for the Nintendo Wii.
-Even after Intervilles finished, fans of the programme would visit the Labat farm in order to see Rosa.
+She missed one season of Intervilles when she gave birth to a calf.
+Due to her popularity, she was featured in the Intervilles video game for the Wii.
+Fans of the Intervilles programme visited the Labat farm to see Rosa.

 Farm life and death

 Following her retirement from televised competition, Rosa adopted a role as head of the herd at the Labat family farm, often leading the other cows.
-She continued to tour France taking part in similar style games to Intervilles until 2020 when she was retired to pasture.
+She toured France taking part in similar style games to Intervilles until 2020 when she was retired to pasture.
 Later in 2020, she started losing weight and she died of a gastric illness on 14 July 2020.